List of unsigned Oklahoma State Highways: Coyle loop route

 Included in the state highway system is a loop route branching off of SH-33 in Coyle, serving the town, then terminating where it rejoins SH-33.
 The highway is 1.55 mi long and passes entirely through the city limits of Coyle.

 On the state control section maps, the Coyle loop route is shown with a state highway number of "00".
 The Coyle loop route is likely an old alignment of SH-33.

 Duncan Bypass

 The Duncan Bypass is an unnumbered state highway running along the west outskirts of Duncan, Oklahoma, parallel to US-81.
 It begins at an interchange with US-81 and SH-7 and curves around to the north.
 It ends at SH-7 on the northwest side of town.
+It is completely concurrent with SH-7.

 The Duncan Bypass is 9.21 mi long.
 On state control section maps, it is shown with a state highway number of "00".